 GT-Line S adds a bodykit, a panoramic sunroof, black leather and suede upholstery, heated rear seats and a powered tailgate.
 There’s also an eight-speaker JBL stereo system, wireless smartphone charger and 12.3-inch ‘Supervision’ instrument display, along with extra safety equipment.

 Kia tends to avoid extensive options lists, instead advising customers to pick the trim level that best fits their needs.
-Metallic paint costs £580, which most customers will choose given the ‘free’ colour for most trim levels is brown.
+Metallic paint costs around £600, which most customers will choose given the ‘free’ colour for most trim levels is brown.
 One benefit of the Connect trim was a choice of five no-cost colours, including black, grey, yellow, blue and red.